 Bachelor of Science in Literature, Media, and Communication

 LMC students take classes across six paths or “threads” of study, eventually choosing two threads as their major fields of study.
-These threads include Literature; Media; Communication; Social Justice Studies; Interaction Design; and Science, Technology, and Culture.
-This prepares them to intern in fields including journalism, marketing, graphic design, videography, and educational policy.
+These threads include Literature; Media; Communication; Social Justice; Design; and Science, Technology, and Culture.
+This prepares them for fields including marketing, graphic design, videography, and educational policy.
 Many LMC alumni go on to graduate school in literature, communication sciences, and interactive entertainment studies or professional school in law, health, and social work.
-Other graduates pursue careers in fields ranging from graphic art and photography to client advocacy and medical administration to library services and arts administration.
+Other graduates pursue careers in fields ranging from graphic art and photography to client advocacy and medical administration to arts administration.

 - Bachelor of Science in Literature, Media, and Communication - Thread: Literature & Media